 As Goes India, So Goes the World

-Because of the size of its population, the decisions India makes about energy may determine the fate of the world’s climate.
-But for India and other developing nations, the choice between fossil fuels and renewable energy involves difficult, even life-and-death trade-offs.
+Because of the size of India’s population, it’s said that the energy decisions India makes will determine the fate of the world’s climate.
+But for nations less wealthy than European countries or the United States, the choice between fossil fuels and renewable energy involves difficult, even painful trade-offs.

 The economics of renewable energy in the developing world